 \subsection{Qualitative results}

 For this evaluation, we used Matterport3D \cite{Matterport3D} and NYUv2 \cite{NYUv2}.
-These data-sets allow us to demonstrate our results in a variety of scenes, taken from widely known sources.
-As shown in figures \ref{fig:ResultsMP} and \ref{fig:ResultsNYUv2} Our results are more photo-realistic than the results of other methods as well as the ground-truth.
-We restore many of the fine details that were lost during acquisition and did not exist in the ground-truth.
-Additionally, it is visible that the supervised methods recreated the artifacts that existed in the ground truth, and by doing that, generated a less realistic depth map that represents the real world unreliably.
+These data sets allow us to demonstrate our results in a variety of scenes, taken from widely known sources.
+As shown in figures \ref{fig:ResultsMP} and \ref{fig:ResultsNYUv2} Our results are more photo-realistic than the results of other methods and often better than the ground-truth.
+We restore many of the fine details that were lost during quantization and did not exist in networks' input depth.
+Additionally, it is visible that the supervised methods recreated the artifacts that existed in the input, and by doing that, generated a less realistic depth map that represents the real world unreliably.
 For the second qualitative evaluation, we rotated the mesh created by the projected depth map.
 This allows us to demonstrate how the results can reliably represent the real world, and that details are restored in a reliable manner that fits the human expectation of depth, see figure \ref{fig:ResultsMultiVew2}.
 A comparison between zero-shot and unsupervised training can be seen in figure \ref{fig: TopFig} and the supplements.
 It is clear that while the main focus of some recent works is to create sharp outputs with undisturbed edges, smooth depth transitions across planes are not a major factor, since this does not occur in the ground truth.